Hierarchical Autoregressive Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

 \paragraph{Proposed: models based on Stochastic Temporal Autoregressive Transform.} Finally, we consider the most general models as described by the stochastic autoregressive transform in Eq.~\ref{eq:master}, shown in Figure~\ref{fig:model-diagram}(c).
-We study two main variants, categorized by how they implement $h_\mu$ and $h_\sigma$: \begin{enumerate} \item \textbf{STAT} uses DNNs for $h_\mu$ and $h_\sigma$ as in (Yang et al., 2020b), but complements it with the latent variable $\w_t$ that characterizes the transform.
-In principle, more flexible transform functions $h_\mu$ and $h_\sigma$ should lead to better rate-distortion results; however, we find the following variant more performant and parameter-efficient in practice: \item \textbf{STAT-SSF}: a less data-driven variant of the above that still uses scale-space warping \citep{agustsson2020scale} in the shift transform, i.e., $h_\mu(\hatx_{t-1}, \w_t) = h_{warp}(\hatx_{t-1}, g_w(\w_t))$.
-This can also be seen as an extended version of the SSF model, whose shift transform $h_\mu$ is preceded by a new scale transform $h_\sigma$. \end{enumerate}
+We study two main variants, categorized by how they implement $h_\mu$ and $h_\sigma$: \textbf{STAT} uses DNNs for $h_\mu$ and $h_\sigma$ as in (Yang et al., 2020b), but complements it with the latent variable $\w_t$ that characterizes the transform.
+In principle, more flexible transforms should give better compression performance, but we find the following variant more parameter efficient in practice: \\ \textbf{STAT-SSF}: a less data-driven variant of the above that still uses scale-space warping \citep{agustsson2020scale} in the shift transform, i.e., $h_\mu(\hatx_{t-1}, \w_t) = h_{warp}(\hatx_{t-1}, g_w(\w_t))$.
+This can also be seen as an extended version of the SSF model, whose shift transform $h_\mu$ is preceded by a new learned scale transform $h_\sigma$.

-Besides increasing the flexibility of the reconstruction transform (hence the likelihood model for $\x_t$), we also consider improving the topmost generative hierarchy in the form of a more expressive latent prior $p(\z_{1:T})$, corresponding to improving the entropy model for compression.
-Specifically, we note that the prior in the SSF model assumes the factorization $p(\w_t, \bv_t) = p(\w_t) p(\bv_t)$, which can be restrictive.
-We propose a structured prior by introducing conditional dependence between $\w_{t}$ and $\bv_t$, so that $ p(\w_t, \bv_t) = p(\w_t) p(\bv_t | \w_t)$.
+\textbf{Structured Prior (SP). } Besides improving the autoregressive transform (affecting the likelihood model for $\x_t$), one variant of our approach also improves the topmost generative hierarchy in the form of a more expressive latent prior $p(\z_{1:T})$, affecting the entropy model for compression.
+We observe that motion information encoded in $\w_t$ can often be informative of the residual error encoded in $\bv_t$.
+In other words, large residual errors $\bv_t$ incurred by the mean prediction $h_\mu(\hatx_{t-1}, \w_t)$ (e.g., the result of warping the previous frame $h_\mu(\hatx_{t-1}$)) are often spatially collocated with (unpredictable) motion as encoded by $\w_t$.
+The original SSF model's prior factorizes as $p(\w_t, \bv_t) = p(\w_t) p(\bv_t)$ and does not capture such correlation.
+We therefore propose a structured prior by introducing conditional dependence between $\w_{t}$ and $\bv_t$, so that $ p(\w_t, \bv_t) = p(\w_t) p(\bv_t | \w_t)$.
+At a high level, this can be implemented by introducing a new neural network that maps $\w_t$ to parameters of a parametric distribution of $p(\bv_t | \w_t)$ (e.g., mean and variance of a diagonal Gaussian distribution).
 This results in variants of the above models, \textbf{STAT-SP} and \textbf{STAT-SSF-SP}, where the structured prior is applied on top of the proposed \textbf{STAT} and \textbf{STAT-SSF} models.